Rosa Vertner Jeffrey: Private life and education

 Rosa Vertner Griffith was born in Natchez, Mississippi, in 1828.
 Her father, John Griffith (d.
 1853), was a writer of prose and verse.
 Many of his Indian stories were published in the first-class Annuals, and several of them were complimented in England, including "The Fawn's Leap," and "Indian Bride".
 His brother, William T. Griffith, was an eminent lawyer in Mississippi.
 Rosa's grandfather, Rev. Dr. James Abercrombie of Philadelphia, was an Episcopal minister.
-Rosa's mother, who was a Miss Abercrombie, died when the child was nine months of age, leaving four young children; and it was then that Rosa's maternal aunt, Mrs. Elizabeth Vertner, adopted her.
+Rosa's mother, who was a Miss Abercrombie, died when the child was nine months of age, leaving four young children; and it was then that Rosa's maternal aunt, Elizabeth Vertner, adopted her.
 Her early childhood was passed at a country home near Port Gibson, Mississippi, called "Burlington", and owned by her adopted father.

 In 1838, her parents removed to Kentucky, settled in Lexington.
 She was educated at the seminary of Bishop Smith, at Lexington.

 In 1845, Rosa was married at the age of 17 to Claude M. Johnson (d.
 1861), a wealthy citizen of Lexington.
 She at once became a leader in society, not only in Lexington, but in Washington and other cities.
 In 1858, she was appointed by the Mount Vernon Ladies' Association as vice regent for Kentucky.

 Rosa and Claude had six children, two of whom died young.
-After Johnson's death, Rosa and the four children removed to Rochester, New York, where she met and married Alexander Jeffrey of Edinburgh, Scotland.
+Their son Claude later became mayor of Lexington.
+After her husband's death, Rosa and the four children removed to Rochester, New York, where she met and married Alexander Jeffrey of Edinburgh, Scotland.
 They had three children.
 After the American Civil War, she moved back to Lexington.